 How much will a divorce cost in Florida?

-You should not pin your divorce expense expectations on any specific dollar amount because it is incredibly subjective.
 Every divorce case is different, with some cases being resolved in a matter of weeks and some taking several years.
+For example, if there is little to no argument over legal issues such as child custody, child support, or assets, then a divorce may cost as little as $900.00.
+The costs and fees will increase in cases where the parties litigate issues such as those just mentioned.
 Attorneys generally bill on an hourly basis, so longer divorces will naturally accrue more attorney fees while objective costs like the $408 filing fee are uniform between divorces.
 There is a wide fluctuation in attorney fees, depending on their experience and skill.
 You will want to meticulously review the attorney you ultimately hire and remember that ultimately, they are working for you.

 There are a number of costs and fees associated with divorce in the state of Florida.
 There may be certain costs specific to the county and jurisdiction in which you file.
 Other than filing and attorney fees, there may be additional costs for consultants, appraisers, mediators, financial analysts and child custody evaluators.
 Miscellaneous expenses may build, such as the cost of processing documents, notarizing a document, making copies of large documents, making copies of public records and more.